TheGamerCoder121/TheGamerCoder121/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello!
-I am a 15 year old devloper that is learing and working on mulitible projects and languages.
+I am a 15 year old developer that is learing and working on mulitible projects and languages.

 You can find me on [![Twitter][1.2]][1]